xiao-meng1/xiao-meng1/README.md

 ### 👋 Hi there!

-My name is Xiao and I’m a full stack software engineer focused on web development.
+My name is Xiao and I’m a full stack software engineer with 1 year of experience in web development.

 ### 🔧 My Languages and Technologies:
 JavaScript, Python, React, Redux, NodeJS, Express, and MongoDB.